Star Trek: Picard producer says season 2 planning is still in early stages

 He continued: “In that sense, we just finished charting a journey for season one, and we are setting off to chart a journey for season two and we know just about as much as we knew when Michael wrote that document!”

-Is smart – they’re boldly going the place no-one has gone earlier than, in any case…
+Is sensible – they’re boldly going the place no-one has gone earlier than, in any case…

-Set 18 years after Jean-Luc Picard’s final look in big-screen outing Star Trek: Nemesis (2002), the Picard sequence and finds him deeply affected by the loss of life of outdated good friend Knowledge, as depicted in Nemesis, in addition to by the destruction of Romulus, as referenced within the 2009 movie Star Trek.
+Set 18 years after Jean-Luc Picard’s final look in big-screen outing Star Trek: Nemesis (2002), the Picard sequence and finds him deeply affected by the dying of previous good friend Knowledge, as depicted in Nemesis, in addition to by the destruction of Romulus, as referenced within the 2009 movie Star Trek.

 Star Trek: Picard launches on Friday 24th January on Amazon Prime Video